jennvance/Literary-Vocabulary/README.md

 I didn't read much fiction in my 20's.
 Instead I enjoyed a wide variety of nonfiction, from autobiography to science to how-to books.
-A nonfiction author I enjoyed, Natalie Goldberg, a talented writer who herself is an expert on the topic of writing, mentioned that Cormac McCarthy was one of her favorite authors.
+A nonfiction author I enjoyed, Natalie Goldberg who is an expert on the topic of writing, mentioned that Cormac McCarthy was one of her favorite authors.
 So when I found a Cormac McCarthy book on the shelf in my apartment complex's free library, I borrowed it.

 Side note: if your apartment complex doesn't keep a library for its residents, don't live there (to bastardize a John Waters quote)...or at least, convince the management to create one.